Skip to main content

 cacheFlags: true, // stores flags in localStorage cache

-enableAnalytics: true, // See https://docs.flagsmith.com/flag-analytics/ for more info
+enableAnalytics: true, // See https://docs.flagsmith.com/flag-analytics/ for more info.

 onChange: (oldFlags, params) => {